-Often when christians first hear about reiki they might think that it is a separate religion or that practicing it will go against their beliefs, but nothing could be further from the truth.
+Often when christians first hear about reiki they might think that it is a separate religion or that practicing it will go against the bible, but nothing could be further from the truth.
 Reiki is universal and not associated with any religions although you may find similarities in teachings of healing and love.
 Reiki respects the free will of every living thing, so no matter how hard you try to send it, if someone isn't open to its healing, it will respect their wishes and disperse back into the Earth and Universe.
 Reiki can be described as the power and will that comes directly from God, the universal creator and Holy Spirit.
-There are many Reiki practitioners who are religious and who follow the teachings of the Bible.
+There are many Reiki practitioners who follow christianity and who follow the teachings of the Bible.
 Most of those same practitioners would also tell you that practicing Reiki has brought them closer to God and their spiritual beliefs, stating that Reiki has helped them to "feel" the presence of God instead of only reading about it.
 Most practitioners (even those who don't' follow any particular religion) generally start and end sessions with a prayer of some sort, calling for the giver to put aside their ego to help channel the healing and loving energy of Reiki/God for the highest good of the receiver.
 Once the session is over, thanks is usually given to the source of this energy for the healing provided, I.E. to God.

 The Bible says, as I give, so I receive.
 The very act of giving Reiki is holy in itself, as it is the very fundamental philosophy of Christianity.
 I Corinthians 12:1 "Now concerning spiritual gifts, brothers, I do not want you to be uninformed."
 Shortly after this passage in the Bible ( I Corinthians 12:4-12) Paul speaks of "Gifts of the Spirit" that include speaking wisdom and knowledge, as well as the power to heal.
 Because of this, there are many Christians who are looking to hands-on energy healing practices and reference John 14:12 as their guiding scripture.
 "I am telling you the truth: whoever believes in me will do as I do - yes, he will do even greater things because I am going to the father.".
 Other examples of healing touch in the Bible are found in the chapters Matthew, Mark, and Luke, where Jesus uses touch to heal Peter's mother-in-law of a fever, he heals a man with leprosy, as well as multiple blind people, a deaf and mute man, and even raised people from the dead!
 These of course would be defined as miracles, and though miracles do happen, this is where one needs to be careful in promising any kind of results when using Reiki as we cannot claim to know the will of God, or pretend that Reiki gives us the power to act on His behalf.